Fast-track Approvals Act 2024

 You could also call this:

-“Minister can make a project important before anyone asks”
+"Minister can decide a project is important before someone asks for it"

-The Minister can decide that a project is a priority before someone applies for it officially.
-This can happen if the person in charge of the project asks for it, or if the Minister decides on their own but gets written agreement from that person.
+The Minister can decide that a project is a priority before someone applies for it.
+This can happen if the person in charge of the project asks for it, or if the Minister thinks it's a good idea and the person in charge agrees.

 If you want to ask the Minister to make your project a priority, you need to pay any fees first.

-The Minister can only make a project a priority if they think:
+The Minister can only say a project is a priority if:

 1. The project needs to be done quickly

-2. There’s a risk that it might take too long to set up a group to look at the project
+2. There's a risk that the normal process might take too long

-When the Minister makes a decision, they have to write to the person in charge of the project, the Environmental Protection Authority, the person who leads the group looking at projects, and sometimes the head of the Department of Conservation.
+When the Minister makes a decision, they have to write to the person in charge of the project, the EPA, the panel convener, and sometimes the Director-General of Conservation to tell them what they decided and why.

 If there's more than one person in charge of a project, any of them can ask for it to be made a priority or agree if the Minister suggests it.